theramiyer/blog/content/post/2020/covid-and-credibility.md

 In other words, the response that the immune system gives to the virus, kills us before the virus does.

+Now think about whether you want to “boost” your immunity.

 ## Asymptomatic and pre-symptomatic manifestations

 In an article that I read[^5], Dr Beda Stadler calls it a "joke" to think that an asymptomatic person could infect a healthy individual.
 That is one perspective.
 In science, we do not take anyone's word for it.
 The {{< smallcaps WHO >}}'s documentation does not exclude the possibility that asymptomatic people can pass on the disease[^6].